botman/docs/user-information.md

 BotMan will cache user information for a duration of 30 minutes by default.
 This is especially useful for drivers like Facebook where it takes an additional request to retrieve this information.
-In the BotMan config you are able to change the duration.
+In the BotMan config you are able to change this duration with the `user_cache_time`.
 You can also set it to zero in order to prevent BotMan from caching the user information at all.

 ```php
 'botman' => [